miroscic/plugin_cpp/README.md

 bin/loaderj bin/echoj.plugin
 ```

-Note that the `echoj.plugin` file is actually an executable file that exports symbols.
+Note that **on MacOS only** the `echoj.plugin` file is actually an executable file that exports symbols.
 It is not a shared library, but it is a plugin that can also be directly executed (using its internal `main()`) as:

 ```bash
 bin/echoj.plugin
 ```

 This is a very flexible way for implementing standalone apps that can also be used as plugins within the Miroscic framework of distributed agents.

+On Windows and Linux, the plugin is a shared library that can only be loaded by the `loader` executable.
+Beside the plugin, an equivalent executable is also generated.

 ## Plugin Versioning